thenewtemple/thenewtemple/README.md

 based on the original masoretic (traditional Hebrew) text.
 The JPS tanakh emerged from the collaborative efforts of an interdenominational team of Jewish scholars and rabbis working together over a twenty-year period.
-The translators made use of the entire range of biblical interpretation, ancient and modern, Jewish and non-Jewish. !e resulting text is a triumph of literary style and biblical scholarship, unsurpassed in accuracy and clarity.
+The translators made use of the entire range of biblical interpretation, ancient and modern, Jewish and non-Jewish.
+The resulting text is a triumph of literary style and biblical scholarship, unsurpassed in accuracy and clarity.

 About the Hebrew Text